GenesisFR/HowToBecomeGoodAtShooters/README.md

 - you should always provide cover to the one reviving by either killing, CC'ing, aggroing or suppressing mobs
 - downed players should strive to get near cover without blocking it for alive players and avoid crawling in the open otherwise they'll be harder to revive
 - after self-reviving, you're immune to damage for a few seconds as long as you don't perform any action other than walking
+- while getting revived, the player who is downed is invulnerable (except in PVP)

 ### Rikers
 \- reference: https://thedivision.fandom.com/wiki/Rikers#Tom_Clancy.27s_The_Division_2